 Watching a barista at work is like watching a well-choreographed, fast-paced ballet.

-If your legs haven’t yet given out, add a fifth or sixth landmark to your walking tour.
-Explore the magnificent ancient ruins of the Colosseum or the sprawling 19th century square, Piazza del Popolo.
+If your legs haven’t yet given out, leave time to add a colosseum tour to your walk-about.
+Explore the magnificent ancient ruins of the Colosseum.
+There are several tours available.

 Designed for Emperor Vespasian in 72AD, is an engineering marvel.
 It’s a sight to behold and even more breathtaking and somewhere eerie, to explore.
 Once, 50,000 spectators would watch and cheer as the Gladiators entered the ring to battle wild beasts, as well as each other.

 Inside, visit the second and third levels to look out over the immense arena and the hypogeum; a maze of underground passages through which millions of beasts were shuttled to their doom. in Some tours also include guided tours of the hypogeum.